maarten-pennings/SevenSegment-over-Serial/electronics2/flashing/readme.md

 And indeed, the small patch of passing the correct MCU ID fixed the problem.

+And we get feedback on the fuses - they are exactly as we want them 9see previous section)!

 I soldered all resistors at the front side - [JLCPCB](https://jlcpcb.com/DMP) will only mount components on one side.
 I moved a LED around to check that all segments are working - only after a successful test I will solder the 7-segments (they overlay the resistors).